leowahwah/Telegram-Bot/README.md

 3. Open your Python IDE and install python-telegram-bot.
 In case you are using PyCharm, you may install it via the Project Interpreter.

 4. Copy the code from main.py and set the variable API_KEY = "the string given by Bot Father".
 Quotation marks required.
-You don't have make any changes.
+You don't have make any further changes.

 5. Go to File> New..>pythonfile to create a new pyfile called responses and copy the code from reponses.py.
 So now your respones file should only contain the respond function.